Skip to main content

 The methods commonly used for cone biopsies are the loop electrosurgical excision procedure (LEEP), also called the large loop excision of the transformation zone (LLETZ), and the cold knife cone biopsy.

-• Cold knife cone biopsy: This method is done in a hospital.
+• Cold knife cone biopsy: This is done in a hospital.
 A surgical scalpel or a laser is used to remove the tissue instead of a heated wire.
 You will receive anesthesia during the operation (either a general anesthesia, where you are asleep, or a spinal or epidural anesthesia, where an injection into the area around the spinal cord makes you numb below the waist).

 Possible complications of cone biopsies include bleeding, infection and narrowing of the cervix.